How Hard Is It to Get a Business Loan?

 - Know what you’re giving up and decide if it’s worth it.

-- Shop around to find the best investor for your business.
+- Shop around to find the best investor for your venture.

 - Learn the art of negotiating before negotiating with an investor.

-Follow this advice and you’ll find loan approval in your future, and you’ll have a small business loan that will help you build your business and establish good business credit.
+Follow this advice and you’ll find loan approval in your future, and you’ll have a small business loan that will help you build your company and establish good business credit.

 What credit score is needed to get a business loan?